Stirring up Life

 But in 2000, a team of scientists in Taiwan patiently monitored 20 typhoons in the South China Sea, hoping for a convergence of circumstances that could aid them in their research: satellites in the right places at the right times and a slow-moving storm.
 After Kai-Tak subsided, the researchers discovered serendipity in its wake.

 The team then discovered that the phytoplankton bloom occurred in the same area where TRMM (Tropical Rainfall Measuring Mission) data showed a 16-degree (Fahrenheit) temperature drop after the storm.
-QuikSCAT, a NASA-operated satellite that measures wind speeds over water, determined Typhoon Kai-Tak's wind speeds and path, which revealed that Kai-Tak had lingered in exactly the same spot where the lower temperature and phytoplankton bloom occurred.
-SeaWiFS and TRMM data are archived at the Goddard Space Flight Center Earth Sciences (GES) DAAC, and QuikSCAT data are available from the Physical Oceanography Distributed Active Archive Center (PO.DAAC).
+Quick Scatterometer (QuikSCAT), a NASA-operated satellite that measures wind speeds over water, determined Typhoon Kai-Tak's wind speeds and path, which revealed that Kai-Tak had lingered in exactly the same spot where the lower temperature and phytoplankton bloom occurred.
+SeaWiFS and TRMM data are archived at the Goddard Earth Sciences Data and Information Services Center (GES DISC), and QuikSCAT data are available from NASA's Physical Oceanography Distributed Active Archive Center (PO.DAAC).

 The images caught by the three satellite instruments showed that Kai-Tak's winds pulled nutrient-rich water from deep below the South China Sea's surface, thus exposing those nutrients to sunlight.
 Phytoplankton bloomed and, by using carbon dioxide for photosynthesis, removed harmful greenhouse gases from the Earth's atmosphere.

-"Scientists had known for some time that something was eating up carbon dioxide in that region, but they hadn't been able to prove any theories," said Timothy Liu, principal investigator for NASA's QuikSCAT and TRMM projects at the Jet Propulsion Laboratory in Pasadena, California.
+"Scientists had known for some time that something was eating up carbon dioxide in that region, but they hadn't been able to prove any theories," said Timothy Liu, principal investigator for NASA's QuikSCAT and TRMM projects at NASA's Jet Propulsion Laboratory (JPL) in Pasadena, California.

 The scientists estimated that Kai-Tak accounted for 2 to 4 percent of the total new production of phytoplankton in the South China Sea that year.
 Liu said an average of 14 typhoons storm through the South China Sea each year and could contribute as much as 20 to 30 percent of new phytoplankton growth.
 The idea wasn't new--it just hadn't been proven before Typhoon Kai-Tak.
 "Lo and behold, we caught this high-tech synergism of many satellite observations at the right moment," Liu said.
 "It is difficult to find observations by three sensors at the same spot in appropriate time sequence.
 That is why such direct cause (wind forcing) and effect (temperature and biological response) have not been demonstrated before.
 Without the data from all three instruments, we could not have done it."